 1. Blown fuse

 If your car’s battery is charging properly and the engine still won’t start, one possible cause could be a blown fuse.
-Fuse supply power to many of the car’s electrical components; if one blows, all will be lost.
+Fuse supplies power to many of the car’s electrical components; if one blows, all will be lost.

 In a vehicle, the purpose of a fuse is to safeguard its wiring.
 As electrical current passes through wires, heat is generated; if too much current passes through them, they could overheat and start a fire.